-If the residuals are less than a preset threshold, the convergence is achieved.
-Otherwise, update the $t$-amplitudes for all degenerate references in the same way as in the determinant-based algorithm, and go back to step (5).
+If the norm of the residuals is less than a preset threshold, the convergence is achieved.
+Otherwise, update the $T$-amplitudes for all degenerate references in the same way as in the determinant-based algorithm, and go back to step (5).